DataDog/integrations-core/openldap/README.md

 If the `cn=Monitor` backend is not configured on your server, follow these steps:

-1. Check if monitoring is enabled on your installation
+1. Check if monitoring is enabled on your installation:

    ```shell
     sudo ldapsearch -Y EXTERNAL -H ldapi:/// -b cn=module{0},cn=config